omar-mohamed/omar-mohamed.github.io/_posts/2019-04-20-Tensorflow-CIFAR-100-Series-7(ResNet).markdown

 ## ResNets

 There are tons of sources that explain the concept of ResNets and skip connections very well.
-But very briefly, the idea is that when we build a deeper neural net we expect the accuracy to keep increasing, but normally this doesn't happen and it in fact worsen.
-The reason for this is that when you go deeper problems like vanishing gradients really starts to affect your model performance.
-So to solve this problem skip connections were added to the network to make it easy to ignore layers that will hurt the performance and in worst case keep the same performance without making it worse, and in best case make it better.
+But very briefly, the idea is that when we build a deeper neural net we expect the accuracy to keep increasing, but normally this doesn't happen and in fact it worsens.
+The reason for this is that when you go deeper problems like vanishing gradients really start to affect your model's performance.
+So to solve this problem, skip connections were added to the network to make it easy to ignore layers that will hurt the performance.
+So now adding more layers will at least not hurt the performance and in better cases make it better.
 The following is an image from Andrew Ng's [lecture](https://www.youtube.com/watch?v=ZILIbUvp5lk) on ResNets:

 ![image](https://user-images.githubusercontent.com/6074821/56459761-af601800-6398-11e9-96ee-61c11cab6d61.png)

-So all that we should do is add this skip connections by summing the activations of layer L with the logits of layer L+n(where n can be the skip length) and running this sum to the activation function to get activations of layer L+n.
+So all that we should do is add this skip connections by summing the activations of layer L with the logits of layer L+n(where n can be the skip length) and feeding this sum to the activation function to get activations of layer L+n.

 ![image](https://user-images.githubusercontent.com/6074821/56459813-71172880-6399-11e9-88cf-c8bca992ca3c.png)